syntapy/test_driven_web_app_template/README.md

 - Environment for your app is specified in `docker/Dockerfile.app`
 - Environment for your test client is specified in `docker/Dockerfile.test`

+You'll want to delete the if statement in `.github/workflows/test.yml` to actually run the app test

 ### Running

 The shell scripts to run the app are in `bin` folder